Characters and place names

-I’m glad you asked… All the names of the places and characters have been created, or chosen, very carefully.
+I’m glad you asked.
+All the names of the places and characters have been chosen very carefully.

 You may have done your homework already, searching for the names on the Internet.
-However, not all of them will be easy to find, and it won’t be clear why I have chosen them.
-Here is a little background information.
+However, not all of them will be possible to find.
+Here’s a little background information.

 The names reflect the locations of events in the book: